 Long-form investigative journalism is alive and well in the books that ICIJ journalists are writing.
-To start the new year, we present some of their volumes from 2013, in an update to our ongoing complilation of ICIJ members' published books.
+To start the new year, we present some of their volumes from 2013, in an update to our ongoing compilation of ICIJ members’ published books.

 If you appreciate compelling, groundbreaking investigative reads, look no further than this reading list of the latest great work from around the world.
 Follow the links to learn more about each title, and the authors.

 An investigative history that examines the rise and fall of subprime mortgage industry.
 Based on thousands of pages of court records and interviews with more than 200 industry insiders.
 Called “essential reading for anyone concerned with the mortgage crisis” by Library Journal and named Book of the Year by Baltimore City Paper.
-A followup to Hudson's 1996 book, Merchants of Misery: How Corporate America Profits From Poverty.
+A follow-up to Hudson’s 1996 book, Merchants of Misery: How Corporate America Profits From Poverty.

 Tognolli spent nearly two years recording and investigating charges made by Romeu Tuma Junior, the Brazilian secretary of Justice under the government of President Luiz Inacio “Lula” da Silva.
 The book exposes numerous cases of corruption and illegal lobbying of the judiciary by the federal government, as well as wiretapping, media manipulation and retribution against political enemies.

 Brussels, host to the NATO headquarters and the EU institutions, not only is the world’s diplomatic capital but for decades has been an espionage hotspot.
 The book Espionage.
 Target: Brussels reveals the 007 dimension of Brussels and is based on research in the former intelligence archives of Berlin, Prague, Budapest, Bucharest, Sofia and Warsaw.
 Read the first chapter here (in Dutch).

 Clerix’ previous book on espionage in Belgium, Vrij Spel, was published in 2006 and translated into French.